 Each Senior Counselor will be assigned to supervise and mentor 8-12 highly artistic high school students from the YAI program when students are not involved in classes and activities.
 Senior Counselors will be required to live in the residential room assigned to them which is in the vicinity of YAI students.
 All meals will be eaten with the YAI students.
 Expect long, yet creative and energizing days.
 The Senior Counselors are an integral part of the needed supervision.
 The Counselors are expected to be on duty and free of major committments.
 The demanding schedule does not allow for Senior Counselors to take in-person classes or work during YAI.

 - Supervision of students assigned to counselor when students are not in class.

-- Live in the residential hall and be directly responsible for 8-12 students.
+- Live in the residential hall and be directly responsible for 8-12 student.

-- Meet daily and communicate with the YAI staff via a group messaging app.
+- Meet daily and communicate with the ACADEMY staff via a group messaging app.

 - Assist at check-in and check-out.

 - Participate in and help execute creative processes and artistic activities (lip-sync, poetry slam, spoken word, acting out scenes)